chiukenny/CPSC503-finalproject/README.md

 # Evaluating topic stability and variability for variational autoencoder topic models

-This repository contains the source code for Kenny Chiu's CPSC 503 final project at the University of British Columbia.
+This repository contains the source code for Kenny Chiu's [CPSC 503](https://www.cs.ubc.ca/~carenini/TEACHING/CPSC503-20/503-20.html) final project at the University of British Columbia.
 The project report can be found [here](https://github.com/chiukenny/CPSC503-finalproject/blob/master/report/report.pdf).

 ---
 #### NVLDA and ProdLDA
----

 Requirements:
 * Python 3.7.6